All Episodes

 They want to force them into small, highly controlled camps, which might be called concentration camps, which I guess you would have to call concentration camps.

-What have you been able to see or what is your understanding of of the potential to any time in the future replicate any sort of natural civilian infrastructure and society in Gaza I mean as as as as I was going through into Gaza I mean it was very emotional.
+What have you been able to see or what is your understanding of the potential to any time in the future replicate any sort of natural civilian infrastructure and society in Gaza?

-I mean, it's devastation on our scale.
+I mean, it's devastation on a skill.

 I never, even through the images, the pictures don't do justice to what's happening.

-I mean, you know, to raise Gaza City as what's happening right now, I mean, I don't imagine how you could, you know, collapse it or destroy any further.
+I mean, you know, to raise Gaza City as what's happening right now, I mean, I don't imagine how you could, you know, collapse it or destroy it any further.

 It's so destroyed.